cjauvin/markdown-cv/index.md

 ## Currently

-Contracting with startups, SMEs and researchers in various contexts, helping them to solve challenging problems.
+Contracting with startups, businesses and researchers in various contexts, helping them to solve challenging problems.

 ## Areas of expertise